arizona indian ruins

 Honanki Heritage Site

 To see Honanki Heritage Site you will need a high clearance vehicle.
 This site is free to visit.
 While it is only a few miles from Palatki the drive is about 20-30 minutes due to the rough roads.
-If you would rather not take your vehicle on this road it is a popular spot for the Sedona jeep tours.

-Walnut Canyon Cliff Dwellings Near Flagstaff
+Walnut Canyon Arizona Cliff Dwellings

 Flagstaff and the Grand Canyon area are home to several Native American cultural sites.
 Walnut Canyon is just east of Flagstaff.
 This fun hike takes you to view 700-year old Sinagua cliff dwellings and yes you can walk right up to many of them.

-Kivas & Ceremonial Sites
+Where to See Kivas & Ceremonial Sites

 Tusayan Ruin